-When the president of Russia suddenly dies, a man whose politics are virtually unknown succeeds him.
-The change in political leaders sparks paranoia among American CIA officials, so CIA director Bill Cabot recruits a young analyst to supply insight and advice on the situation.
+When the President of Russia suddenly dies, a man whose politics are virtually unknown succeeds him.
+This change in political leaders sparks paranoia amongst American C.I.A. officials, so C.I.A.
+Director Bill Cabot (Morgan Freeman) recruits young analyst Jack Ryan (Ben Affleck) to supply insight and advice on the situation.
 Then the unthinkable happens: a nuclear bomb explodes in a U.S. city, and America is quick to blame the Russians.Written by

 Sujit R. Varma

 There are at least two different "Tail Numbers" shown for the President's aircraft - a four digit (42xx) tail number is used when the aircraft is on the ground, and later a five digit (7xxxx) number is used when the plane is flying.
 See more »